How we test electric shavers

 Which? tests electric shavers to their limit to make sure we only recommend the best – and steer you away from those that will let you down.

 We test electric shavers from leading brands including Philips, Braun and Panasonic.
-The cheapest models are available for under £30, while the most expensive cost up to £240.
+The cheapest models are available for under £30, while the most expensive cost over £250.
 But brand and price go out of the window in our Which? test lab – all electric shavers are tested impartially to see which are the best.

 Our reviews answer the most crucial questions about electric shavers: